-This report presents the results of T2.2 - Human Comfort and Wellbeing (HC&W) Indicators Elicitation that delivers the methodology for the extraction of user behavioural profiles that influence the building's dynamic performance from the scope of occupant's comfort and wellbeing.
+This report is an updated version of D2.2 and final version and presents the results of T2.2 - Human Comfort and Wellbeing (HC&W) Indicators Elicitation that delivers the methodology for the extraction of user behavioural profiles that influence the building's dynamic performance from the scope of occupant's comfort and wellbeing.
 To achieve this, the HC&W profiles definition depends solely on streaming and historic data collected by the finalised IoT infrastructures, deployed in the D^2EPC pilots.
 The document describes the key performance indicators (KPIs) that contribute to the monitoring of the building's progression, the algorithms and models utilised for the calculation of the indicators and lastly the desirable boundaries of the building operation in regards to various environmental metrics examined within D^2EPC.